ycpcs/cs402-spring2024/projects/RevMetrix-Project/index.md

 * 9-29-22: Assignment 5 (Minimal Working System) is due 11:00am, Monday, 10-24-22, with presentation and demo during class

-* 9-29-22: Assignment 4 (Analysis & Design) has been moved to 11:00am, Wednesday, 10-5-22, with presentation during class

-* 9-19-22: Assignment 3 (Requirements) is due by 11:00am, Monday, 9-26-22, with presentation during class

-* 9-19-22: Assignment 2 (Weekly Journals) are now due every Monday by 11:00am (prior to class), with a summary presentation in class on the days that do not already have another assignment due

-* 8-27-22: Assignment 1 (Readiness Demo) is due by 11:00am, Friday, 9-16-22, with presentation during class

-* 8-27-22: Assignment 1 (Project Proposal) is due by 11:00am, Friday, 9-9-22, with presentation during class

 -->

 * 2-16-24: Posted a link to a JavaScript prototype of the Shot Entry Page to give you a basic idea of user workflow and functionality.
-This is **by no means** quality code, as it contains the first JS I've ever written - with a lot of help from ChatGPT.  it should however, give you an idea of how the user will enter the results for each shot.
+This is a prototype.
+It is, **by no means**, quality code, as it contains the first JS I've ever written - with a lot of help from ChatGPT.
+It should however, give you an idea of how the user will enter the results for each shot.

 * 2-16-24: Posted a link to the RevMetrix Bowler User Interface Requirements.